ericwang0321/volatility-surface-modelling/README.md

 In Equity markets, the Skew is negative (Spot , Vol ).
 A simple Black-Scholes model assumes Vol is constant.

 * **Scenario:** If SPY drops 10%, a BS model assumes Vol stays at 15%.
 Our Local Vol model knows (via the surface) that Vol will spike to 25%.
 * **Result:** The Local Vol model assigns a higher probability to hitting the Down-and-Out Barrier, resulting in a **lower** theoretical price for the option compared to BS.
-This project empirically proves this behavior.
+This project empirically proves this behavior and visualizes the resulting **Delta Skew**.

 ---